After learning my flight was detained 4 hours,

 My mom and dad, who met in Dallas, would sometimes make queso on New Year’s Eve in the Texas style, which involves half a big brick of Velveeta.
 As it happens I had guests in town this weekend and have a brick of Velveeta still in my fridge, along with a gelatinized bowl of queso, which I am happy to bring to the Lunchables opening on short notice.
 I say if there’s any worry we’re going to run low on oil cheese, we can simply scoop some up from the beach in South Texas.

-cambod asked: YOU ARE UNFAIR.
+cambod said: YOU ARE UNFAIR.
 YOU BUILT THIS UNFAIR WORLD.
 YOU ARE UNFAIRNESS GODDESS.

 Be positive, learn to like others. we belong to each other Ambodia.